 Spring onions (optional)

 1) If you are using fresh vegetables, wash and dice them ready.
-If frozen sliced vegetables, let it defrost.
+If frozen, thaw the vegetables.

 Note: Fresh vegetables are best for fried rice but frozen ones works fine.